mnubo/smartobjects-android-client/README.md

         transitive = true
     }
 ```

+_Sources/Javadoc are not automatically linked by Android Studio and Gradle for the moment even
+if they are downloaded properly to your local Maven repository.
+You can attach them manually attach them.
+See the Google group discussion [here](https://groups.google.com/forum/#!searchin/adt-dev/javadoc/adt-dev/yVPo71O_ZKM/q4LzRL1eockJ)

 You also need to exclude the following files from the packaging to avoid duplicate exception during
 build :